-Throughout recent history there have been strange and even bizarre stories of lightning strikes, From a purported healing, to some rather unusual deaths ascribed to lightning, here are the odd tales of nature at it's wildest.
+Throughout recent history there have been strange and even bizarre stories of lightning strikes, From a purported healing, to some rather weird deaths, here are the odd tales of nature at it's wildest.

-As World War II raged on worldwide, strange stories began to be told.
-Of phantoms from a previous war still appearing in the skies, ghostly appearances, and strange sightings on isolated islands.
+As World War II raged on worldwide, strange reports began to circulate.
+Of phantoms from a previous war still appearing in the skies, ghostly appearances, and strange sightings on isolated islands in the Pacific.

 Reports of haunted aircraft, ghost planes, and spectral pilots have been around since the beginning of man's attempts to fly.
 Here are some of the stories of phantom passengers and crew.